 This hidden track is an acoustic performance of a song comparing life to the ashing of a blunt.
 Very creative, nice singing as well.
 No rap here.
 Perhaps this is an indicator of what the future holds as Fall In Line was on The Fi King.

-It is refreshing to here a rapper that does not talk about hoes, money or drugs.
+In Closing: It is refreshing to here a rapper that does not talk about hoes, money or drugs.
 Not once throughout this album did A.Tone revert to cliches and I have to give him three thumbs up for some of the most thought provoking bars I've heard in years.
 There are no bad ideas on here.
 With that being said, some more polished production could have made some of these ideas clearer at some points, but nonetheless i think this is a great step towards what Hip Hop can become.
 I am starting to see A.Tone Da Priest as sort of a anti-celebrity for these modern times.
 The best way to describe this would be if Andre 3000 would have joined a punk band in the late 80s.